Judiciary has become farther away from people than ever before..!

 Record pendency of cases at all levels, and the Supreme Court has 66, 727 cases, the highest number of pending cases that the top court has ever had. (according to a report dated 31st December 2020)

 Only 31 acid attack cases disposed in 2018; 93% pendency at courts - The Federal

 Around 93.8 per cent of the acid attack cases were pending in courts at the end of 2018 and only 31 cases were disposed…

 Introduction to the judiciary: Judiciary is one of the three main organs of the Government which safeguards democracy and protects the constitution.
-It comprises the three types of courts, Supreme court, Hight Courts, and Subordinate courts at the district, municipal and village levels.
-The decisions of the judiciary are respected and not interfered with by the other two organs.
+It comprises three types of courts, Supreme court, High Courts, and Subordinate courts at the district, municipal and village levels.
+The judiciary's decisions are respected and not interfered with by the other two organs.
 This allows the judges to perform their duties without fear or favour.
 Ultimately, they are bound by the constitution.

 1) Lack of time to toil around the court, knowing that it may take years to decades sometimes.

 2) Lack of money to spend on travel and all the legal procedures.